MKleinSB/pxt-serialmp3/README.md

 ## Serial MP3

-This extension supports MP3 devices with the YX5300 chip, e.g. the Catalex Serial MP3.
+This extension supports MP3 devices with the YX5300 chip, e.g. the Catalex Serial MP3 und the grove mp3-player V2.
+If it does nor work, change RX- and TX-pin

 The microSD card shall be formatted as FAT16 or FAT32. exFAT is not supported properly and shall be avoided.